herkles/Brytenwalda/README.md

 - Different de jure set up in 867 and 1066
 - Narrative events for William the conquer's conquest
 - A bookmark where William the conquer is king(december 25th 1066)
+- revision of the cultures of Frankia and Scandinvia; franks now exist in 867
+- Revision of the kingdoms in western europe for both 867 and 1066 to better reflect history

 ## Manual Installation Steps